About the Project

 -

-The Symposium on the Status of Women in the Law presented an overview of the history and progress of women in the legal profession since the first woman was admitted to the Connecticut Bar in 1882.
-Panelists discussed whether gender bias persists; where women have found success; why senior women often leave the profession; where gaps remain in the career trajectories of men and women; and how, given the enormous changes in the demographics of the profession, to best move forward in unpredictable times.
+The Status of Women in the Law Symposium presented an overview of the history and progress of women in the legal profession since the first woman was admitted to the CT Bar in 1882 and how, given the enormous changes in the demographics of the profession, to best move forward in unpredictable times.

 -